-South Arts proudly announces the 2017 State Fellows.
+South Arts proudly announces Noelle Mason of Florida and the 2017 Southern Prize winner and Coulter Fussell of Mississippi as 2017 Southern Prize finalist.
+Please join us in congratulation them, and all of the 2017 State Fellows.
 Thank you to all of the artists who applied for consideration.
 To keep informed about future cycles, please follow us on Facebook and Twitter, and consider subscribing to our email list.

 South Arts State Fellowships; $5,000